-The Department of Neurological Surgery at the University of Pittsburgh has created a unique environment where “centers of excellence” flourish.
-In this model, neurosurgical subspecialists devote time to research and patient care in focused areas.
-The use of centers of excellence has strengthened neurosurgery at the University of Pittsburgh and facilitated attainment of our mission.
+The Department of Neurological Surgery at the University of Pittsburgh has created a unique collaborative environment where “centers of excellence” flourish.
+In this model, subspecialists focus on their area of expertise and work together with colleagues to offer patients a multi-faceted approach to treatment and outcomes.
+The use of centers of excellence has strengthened neurosurgery at the University of Pittsburgh, maximized patient care and facilitated attainment of our mission.

 Brain and Spine Injury Program

 Consists of a number of programs developed to better understand and treat the problems associated with traumatic injury to the central nervous system, brain and spinal cord in both adults and children.

 Cerebrovascular Neurosurgery Center

 Subspecialized multidisciplinary clinical unit which evaluates and treats all forms of vascular disorders of the brain and spinal cord.

 Center for Clinical Neurophysiology

 Provides a wide range of diagnostic and monitoring services designed to investigate and protect the function of the nervous system.
 The center has expertise in technologies that help diagnose disease, facilitate safe surgery, and monitor ICU patients.